moige01/GoUptime/README.md

 ## Flow <a name="flow"></a>

 We use [gocron](https://github.com/go-co-op/gocron) to make a unix CRON like behavior.
 So, the first step in `main` function is register all of the `HandlerFunc`s available.
-Then, we create a time frequency for our `UptimeChecker`, for now is executed every five minutes.
-On each call, we initialize our `UptimeChecker` with the `Init` method, passing our `DataPopulation` and our `Handlers` as arguments.
+Then, we create a time frequency for our `UptimeChecker`, which is defined with the `interval` flag on command invocation.
+On each call, we initialize our `UptimeChecker` with the `Init` method, passing our `DataSource` and our `Handlers` as arguments.
 Next, the `VerifyStatus` method is executed, which iterate over our populated pages and executing their `HandlerFunc`.

 ## Prerequisites <a name="prerequisites"></a>